GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

 - When the perfmon dataset completes or if you would like to execute the collection sooner, execute the following command from a command prompt session in "Administrator Mode" on the server you would like to collect data on and return the subsequent .zip file to Google.

        If a custom collection user was created in the above step:

+           For a Named Instance:
            .\RunAssessment.bat -serverName [servername\instanceName] -username [collection user name] -password [collection user password]

+           For a Default Instance:
+           .\RunAssessment.bat -serverName [servername] -username [collection user name] -password [collection user password]

        If the default user was created in the above step:

+           For a Named Instance:
            .\RunAssessment.bat -serverName [servername\instanceName] -useDefaultCreds

+           For a Default Instance:
+           .\RunAssessment.bat -serverName [servername] -useDefaultCreds

        Notes:
            1) Google Database Migration Assessment Data Extractor extracts data for all user databases present in the instance